Zetona/Musicovery/readme.md

 ## Main Features

 * Listen to song streams
-* View the map of the song’s country of origin
+* View map of the song’s country of origin
 * Use WebView to read more info about the country
 * Add song streams

+## Implementation

+* Fragments
+* MapView via OSMDroid
+* WebView showing country information from Wikipedia
+* MediaPlayer
+* Service for MediaPlayer
+* Broadcasts for MediaPlayer control
+* Google Places API for location
+* GeoCoder for country code
+* SQLiteDatabase

 ## Mockup